ElBedeawi/near-challenge-7/README.md

     }
 ```

-Here I added some Guards first check if the candidate exists or no, secondly check if the voter exists or no to prevent multiple votes from same voter.
+Here I added some Guards first check if the candidate exists or not, the second check if the voter exists or not to prevent multiple votes from the same voter.

 Also as you can see if you passed all the guards then we will add you to our voters Map, Then retrieve the Candidate Votes count increment it by 1 then reinsert it back to the candidates Map.